ewgRa/test_tasks/system_design/key_generation_service/README.md

-// FIXME XXX: tests
-// FIXME XXX: CI
 # Task definition
-Develop Key Generation Service that generates unique keys with specific length.
+Develop Key Generation Service that generates unique keys with a specific length.
-Can be used as part of solution for TinyURL and other services.
+Can be used as part of a solution for TinyURL and other services.

 # High-level design
 ## Counter-based